ParkerTonra/Beat-Bank/working_readme.md

 TODO:
-- If there's already a song playing, the player glitches out. program crashes.
+-
 - Allow Users to change column width
 - allow users to add songs to playlist
     - first with context menu, then drag and drop
-- Figure out why a track is always selected when the program is ran.

 - make clicking a playlist display that playlist
 - make context menu reactive to where user right clicks.

+Figure out why a track is always selected when the program is ran.(meh oh well)

 SIDEBAR